Electronic Access Agreement

 Declined, Cancelled or Expired e-Transfer Transaction: If you send an e-Transfer Transaction that is declined, cancelled or automatically expired, and you do not reclaim the funds within 15 days, we may attempt to redeposit the value of such e-Transfer Transaction into the Deposit Account from which the funds originated, minus any reclaim fee, or, at our sole discretion, either deposit the funds into another one of your Deposit Accounts or hold the funds in one of our branches or mail you a draft in Canadian dollars to your last recorded address.

 We Are Entitled to Rely on an Email Address, Mobile Number, other Permitted Contact Information and e-Transfer Question and Answer: We, and other financial institutions participating in the e-Transfer Service, are entitled to pay an e-Transfer Transaction or process an e-Transfer Request Money to anyone who, using Digital Banking, or the online or mobile banking service of another financial institution, receives and claims the e-Transfer Transaction or requests and responds to the e-Transfer Request Money and, if the e-Transfer Question and Answer feature is used, correctly responds to the e-Transfer Question and Answer, whether or not you intended that person to receive the e-Transfer Transaction.
-You will comply with your security obligations under Part 3 – Digital Banking and Other Services and will not use email, text message or any optional message that may accompany the e-Transfer Transaction to send the Recipient the e-Transfer Question and Answer.
+You will comply with your security obligations under Part 3 – Digital Banking and Other Services.
 If you are a Recipient, you agree that you will not disclose the e-Transfer Question and Answer to anyone.

 Your Responsibilities as a Sender: As a Sender of an e-Transfer Transaction, you are responsible for (1) providing a correct and operational email address, mobile number or other permitted contact information for the Recipient, (2) ensuring that the Recipient has consented to your providing and our using the contact information of the Recipient for the purposes of sending the e-Transfer Transaction, and (3) notifying us promptly of any change to the email address, mobile number or other permitted contact information of the Recipient.
 If the e-Transfer Question and Answer feature is used, you agree to create an effective e-Transfer Question and Answer that is known only to you and the Recipient, and not to use email, text messages or the optional message field that may accompany the e-Transfer Transaction to send the Recipient the answer to the e-Transfer Question and Answer.